awsteiner/o2scl/doc/o2scl/sphinx/multi_interp.rst

    :width: 60%
    :alt: alt text

-The :ref:`contour` class can also use interpolation to attempt to refine the data grid.
+The :ref:`contour <contour>` class can also use interpolation to attempt to refine the data grid.
 The new contours after a refinement of a factor of 5 is given in the figure below.

 .. image:: ../../../examples/plot/ex_contour_plot2.png
    :width: 60%